-16 PUBLICATION POLICY
+17 PUBLICATION POLICY

-The data generated in this clinical study are the property of the Sponsor and are confidential.
-As the study Sponsor, Abbott retains the first right to disclose the results of the Study through a publication such as the ICMJE or any other public disclosure 12 months after the close-out of the last study center.
+The data generated in this clinical study are the exclusive property of the Sponsor and are [REDACTED].
+As the study Sponsor, Abbott retains the first right to disclose the results of the Study through a publication or any other public disclosure.
 A Publication Steering Committee (PSC) may be formulated to oversee the publication process.
 The PSC may include Principal Investigator(s), members of the Steering Committee, investigators and other individuals who have expertise in the area and employees of Abbott.
 All manuscripts and abstracts will be reviewed and approved by the PSC and/or Abbott.
 Authorship on the primary publication of the results from this study will be based on contributions to study design, enrollment, data analysis, and interpretation of results.